Tingbjerg: Steen Eiler Rasmussen and C.Th.Sørensen

 The Architect and Professor Steen Eiler Rasmussen work with the fellow Professor and Landscape Architect C.Th.
 Sørensen to create a self-contained housing development.
 The housing is 3 storey blocks with a single landmark tower of 12 storeys which can be seen from surrounding neighborhoods.
 Housing is arranged in blocks that open towards the south and west making Tingbjerg open and giving direct sunlight to the apartments.
 Yellow brick walls, shallow pitched roofs and many green spaces are the dominant features of Tingbjerg.
 Plans to connect Tingbjerg to the local rail network failed, and subsequently a lack of express bus connections and a single point for vehicle entry into Tingbjerg has left it somewhat isolated from the surrounding city.
 Cycle access is generally good with routes along Hareskovvej, towards the city centre, and Vestvolden.
 Along Ruten, Steen Eiler Rasmussen's Lille Torv (Little Square) and Store Torv (Big Square) which have served as an elongated town centre are being removed as part of the ongoing densification of Tingbjerg.

 Tingbjerg Sports Park

 The Sports Park on the eastern edge of Tingbjerg is home to Brønshøj Boldklub and Copenhagen Cricket Club.

 Urban nature

 Tingbjerg is surrounded by Utterslev Mose to the west, north and east and Vestvolden to the south.
-These areas area a mixture of open lawns, scrub and woods with the canal of Vestvolden meeting the lake system of Utterslev Mose just south of Tingbjerg.
+These areas are a mixture of open lawns, scrub and woods with the canal of Vestvolden meeting the lake system of Utterslev Mose just south of Tingbjerg.